TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/identity-server.md

 - `is.profile-picture.use-gravatar`: Use Gravatar fallback for users without profile picture

+## End Device Picture Storage Options

+Similar to profile pictures, end devices can have pictures associated with them.

+- `is.end-device-picture.bucket`: Bucket used for storing end device pictures
+- `is.end-device-picture.bucket-url`: Base URL for public bucket access

 ## User Registration Options

 The user registration process can be customized by requiring approval by admin users, requiring email validation or by requiring new users to be invited by existing users.